Microsoft/azure-docs.pt-pt/articles/cosmos-db/sql-query-startswith.md

 ## <a name="examples"></a>Exemplos

-  O exemplo a seguir verifica se a cadeia de caracteres "abc" começa com "b" e "a".
+  O exemplo seguinte verifica se a corda "abc" começa com "b" e "a".

 ```sql
 SELECT STARTSWITH("abc", "b") AS s1, STARTSWITH("abc", "a") AS s2